 One front area control panel allows the front of layout operator(s) to switch in track sections, change signal aspects and control the powered turntable.
 Hand held AMR controllers are connected to the control panel via DIN plugs and chassis sockets.
 The rear storage/ fiddle sidings having their own home made up and down line controllers and a mimic point control panel all at one end of the sidings.
 All point operation both front and rear is via the stud and probe method with one CDU for the whole front and a separate home made CDU for the rear sidings point motors.
 All the track work is Peco Streamline code 100 and live frog points are used wherever possible.
 Peco PL10 motors with PL13 switches fitted powered the points and the switches providing the frog polarity switching on the front boards and one the rear siding boards the switches provided panel indication to the rear operates mimic panel for the far end from the operators position as these points were to far away to be seen which position they were set too.

 Then track plan is reproduced below.

 In 2003/4 the whole layout (except rolling stock) was handed over to the Ashford Model Railway Club for their use.
-I believe it has since been
+I believe it has since been dismantled.